REBELinBLUE/kube-guide/3-tutorial.md

 > The reason for scaling down the *Deployment* is so that we know that the *Pod* the file is created on is the same
 > one we will be directed to when using the application.

 Use the file browser to check the file.
-Now kill the *Pods* and once the new one has started browse to the two files to prove that the first file persists and the second does not.
+Now kill the *Pod* and once the new one has started browse to the two files to prove that the first file persists and the second does not.

 ```bash